From ordinary beginnings to career success

 "He was a proud coal miner but I think he wanted me to try and do something a little different."

 The pop star manager

-Karen Taylor left Blaydon near Gateshead as a teenager with the single-minded vision of working in the music industry and now manages one of the biggest international singers, Emeli Sande.
+Karen Taylor left Blaydon near Gateshead as a teenager with the single-minded vision of working in the music industry and now is part of the management team of one of the biggest international singers, Emeli Sande.